 Puzzles

-Ready for some serious problem solving?
+Ready for some serious problem-solving?

-- How can you make the following equation true by drawing only one straight line: 5+5+5=550 Can you figure it out?
+34.)
+How can you make the following equation true by drawing only one straight line: 5+5+5=550?
+Can you figure it out?

-Draw a line on the first plus sign that turns it into a 4!
-The equation then becomes true: 545+5=550.
-You could also change the equal symbol to a crossed-out equal symbol which means “not equal to.” - A certain number has three digits.
+35.)
+A certain number has three digits.
 The sum of the three digits equals 36 times this number.
-Seven times the left digit plus 9 is equal to 5 times the sum of the two other digits.
+Seven times the left digit plus 9 equals 5 times the sum of the two other digits.
 8 times the second digit minus 9 is equal to the sum of the first and third.
 What is the number?

-324. - Can you arrange four nines to make it equal to 100?
+36.)
+Can you arrange four nines to make it equal to 100?

-41 years ago. - The day before yesterday I was 21 and the next year I will be 24.
+38.)
+The day before yesterday, I was 21, and the next year I will be 24.
 What day is my birthday?

 31st December.
-It must be on the 1st of January, when I turned 22 and so 21 the day before.
-As it is now a new year, I will be 23 this year and so 24 next year. - If it were two hours later, it would be half as long until midnight as it would be if it were an hour later.
-What time is it now?
+It must be on the 1st of January when I turned 22 and so 21 the day before.
+As it is now a new year, I will be 23 this year and 24 next year.

 9 books.

-- What’s the easiest way to double your money?
+41.)
+What’s the easiest way to double your money?

-Put it in front of a mirror. - If two’s company and three’s a crowd, what are four and five?
+42.)
+If two’s company and three’s a crowd, what are four and five?

-Four and five = nine. - Adored by few, Feared and hated by many.
+43.)
+Adored by few, Feared and hated by many.
 Mistress of the entire universal reason, Master in the art of numbers.
-Some may have solved many of your mysteries, But there still many of them to find.
+Some may have solved many of your mysteries, But there are still many of them to find.
 What are they?

-Mathematics. - Two fathers and two sons go fishing.
+44.)
+Two fathers and two sons go fishing.
 Each of them catches one fish.
 So why do they bring home only three fish?

-Because the fishing group consists of a grandfather, his son, and his son’s son. - What has a face and two hands but no arms or legs?
+Because the fishing group consists of a grandfather, his son, and his son’s son.

-A clock. - If it took 6 people 9 hours to build a barn, how long would it take 12 people to build the same barn?
+46.)
+If it took 6 people 9 hours to build a barn, how long would it take 12 people to build the same barn?

-None, the barn is already built. - One brother said of his younger brother, “Two years ago, I was three times as old as my brother.
-In three years’ time, I will be twice as old as my brother.”
+47.)
+One brother said of his younger brother, “Two years ago, I was three times as old as my brother.
+In three years, I will be twice as old as my brother.”
 How old are each of the brothers now?

 The older brother is 17 years old, and the younger brother is 7.